ionathansideras/truckMate/README.md

 # 🚚 TruckMate Website

-Welcome to the GitHub repository for the TruckMate waitlist website! 🌐 This project, created by a dedicated freelance developer (that's me!), is a React-based web application designed for managing a waitlist, facilitating user communication, and providing comprehensive information about TruckMate.
+Welcome to the GitHub repository for the TruckMate waitlist website! 🌐 This project, created by a dedicated developer (that's me!), is a React-based web application designed for managing a waitlist, facilitating user communication, and providing comprehensive information about TruckMate.
 Now in the hands of the company, the site supports multiple languages 🌍 and features a modern, responsive design with interactive elements to engage users. 🖥️✨

 ## 🛠️ Technologies Employed 🎨🔍